wasabeef/awesome-android-tools/README.md

 ## Emulator
 - [Genymotion](https://www.genymotion.com/) - Genymotion is a fast and easy-to-use Android emulator to run and test your Android apps.

+- [Xamarin Android Player](https://xamarin.com/android-player) - Simulate, debug, demo or run Android apps in our fast and hassle-free environment.

 ## CLI Tool
 - [dex-method-counts](https://github.com/mihaip/dex-method-counts) -  Command-line tool to count per-package methods in Android .dex files.